Bivariate representation and conjugacy class zeta functions associated to unipotent group schemes, I: Arithmetic properties: Abstract

 \section{Abstract}

 This is the first of two papers in which we introduce and study two bivariate zeta functions associated to unipotent group schemes over rings of integers of number fields.
-These zeta functions encode, respectively, the numbers of isomorphism classes of irreducible complex representations of finite dimensions and the numbers of conjugacy classes of congruence quotients of the associated groups.
-In this paper, we show that such bivariate zeta functions specialise to (univariate) class number zeta functions.
-In case of nilpotency class~$2$, bivariate representation zeta functions also specialise to (univariate) twist representation zeta functions.
-Moreover, we show that these zeta functions satisfy Euler factorisations and almost all of their Euler factors satisfy rationality and functional equations.
+One of these zeta functions encodes the numbers of isomorphism classes of irreducible complex representations of finite dimensions of congruence quotients of the associated group and the other one encodes the numbers of conjugacy classes of each size of such quotients.
+In this paper, we show that these zeta functions satisfy Euler factorisations and almost all of their Euler factors are rational and satisfy functional equations.
+Moreover, we show that such bivariate zeta functions specialize to (univariate) class number zeta functions.
+In case of nilpotency class~$2$, bivariate representation zeta functions also specialize to (univariate) twist representation zeta functions.

-In the second part of this work, we compute the above mentioned zeta functions of three infinite families of nilpotent groups of class two and deduce some combinatorial corollaries.